Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beam Training

-There are various schemes for realizing hierarchical training.
-The authors in \cite{hbt2a} proposed to use a low-frequency beam to achieve wide beam alignment and then use the high-frequency beams to achieve the fine search.
-The authors in \cite{archadd2} proposed a two-stage training scheme that combines sector level sweeping and fine search, which results in the complexity of $\left.
-N^2 \middle/Q \right. + Q$, where $Q$ is the number of narrow beams covered in each sector level.
-To the best of our knowledge, the most on-trend manner of hierarchical training is the $M$-tree search proposed in \cite{tran1} and \cite{hbt1}.
-In the $M$-tree, there are $S={\log _{M}}N$ stages and the $s$th stage has $M^s$ beams.
-Let ${\bm{\omega }}_n^s$ denote the $n$th beam in the $s$th stage, Fig. \ref{fig3t} shows the beam coverage structure of a ternary-tree codebook, i.e., $M=3$.
+In the $M$-tree search, we search the beams stage by stage with decreasing beam width.
+Specifically, there are $S={\log _{M}}N$ stages and the $s$-th stage has $M^s$ beams.
+Fig. \ref{fig3t} shows a feasible zone division of the ternary-tree codebook,\footnote{It is worth mentioning that the zone division is a part of the protocol design and the uniform space division in Fig. \ref{fig3t} is not optimal.} i.e., $M=3$, where ${\bm{\omega }}_n^s$ denotes the $n$-th beam in the $s$-th stage.
 As can be seen, each wide beam exactly covers three narrower beams in the next stage.
 Fig. \ref{t27} illustrates the diagram of the tree search.
 Specifically, we start with using an omnidirectional beam (root) for initial detection.
 Then, in each stage of the $M$-tree search, we find and follow the best beam (node) for the next stage search, until the best narrow beam (leaf) is found.
-It is worth mention that the $M$-tree search can be implemented on one side or both sides, as shown in Fig. \ref{obo}.
+It is worth mentioning that the $M$-tree search can be implemented on one side or both sides, as shown in Fig. \ref{obo}.
 In the one-side tree search \cite{tran1}, we fix the transmitter to be in an omnidirectional mode and run an $M$-tree search stage by stage to find the best receive narrow beam.
 And then we fix the receiver to be in a directional mode with the found best receive narrow beam, and then run the $M$-tree search stage by stage to find the best transmit narrow beam.
 Thus, the complexity of one-side $M$-tree search is given by

-In the both-side tree search \cite{hbt1}, we realize the beam training by selecting \emph{beam pairs} stage by stage with decreasing beamwidth, where the receiver determines the best pair in each stage and feedback to the transmitter for the search (within last selected range) in next stage.
+In the both-side tree search \cite{hbt1}, we realize the beam training by selecting \emph{beam pairs} stage by stage with decreasing beamwidth, where the receiver determines the best pair in each stage and feedback to the transmitter for the search (within the last selected range) in the next stage.
 Thus, the complexity of both-side $M$-tree search is given by